basecamp/handbook/benefits-and-perks.md

 ### Paid Sick Time

 We don’t offer a bank of sick days, nor do we ask you to track your sick days.
 When you’re sick, please notify your manager as soon as you know you’ll be out, and for how long you expect to be out.

-If you’ll be away from work due to illness or injury for more than 7 consecutive work days, you may be required to file a short-term disability claim..
+If you’ll be away from work due to illness or injury for more than 7 consecutive work days, you may be required to file a short-term disability claim.

 37signals does not pay out for unused sick time upon resignation or termination.

 Your manager will check in with you if you’re taking frequent unplanned sick days.
 Excessive use of sick time may result in disciplinary measures.
 If you have a medical condition that you know will take you away from work regularly, please work with your People Ops team and your manager.